Power Plant and National Electrical Grid 2011-17

 Two solar panels will not supply enough electricity for air conditioners, dishwashing machines or electric stoves.
 Rich people who use such appliances are receiving a large state subsidy -- even if they pay EDTL for the many kilowatt-hours they consume, it covers only about one-quarter of the operational costs of generation.
 Are they the appropriate beneficiaries of Timor-Leste's limited natural resource wealth, while the rural poor remain in the dark?

-The Hera and Betano power plants were intended to run on cheap and dirty heavy oil fuel (also known as residual, or no. 6), but they have used diesel since they began operating in 2011 and 2012, which is cleaner by more expensive.
+The Hera and Betano power plants were intended to run on cheap and dirty heavy oil fuel (also known as residual, or no. 6), but they have used diesel since they began operating in 2011 and 2012, which is cleaner but more expensive.
 It is also more adaptable -- for smaller generators, vehicles, and private use.
 In October 2012, La'o Hamutuk wrote a blog (also Tetum) and a letter to relevant officials (also Tetum) pointing out that Timor-Leste's Government spent much more on vehicle and generator fuel in 2011 ($68 million, $59m of which was for generators) than the total value of gasoline ($11m) and diesel ($27m) imported into Timor-Leste for all consumers, a discrepancy which continued during the first half of 2012.

 On 30 October 2012, the Government hosted an all-day conference on Infrastructure.
 When La'o Hamutuk asked whether EDTL would eventually be able to recover its costs from electricity ratepayers, Director-General of Electricity Virgilio Guterres said that EDTL would probably never be able to raise more than $20 million per year in revenues -- less than one-quarter of the operating costs of its power plants, with no possibility of recovering any of the billion-dollar-plus capital investment.